-Headmistress Press published Freesia’s first chapbook How Distant the City in 2017.
-Her series of post-election poems is called For the Immediate Aftermath.
+Headmistress Press published Freesia’s first chapbook How Distant the City in 2018.

-Freesia lives in Fort Wayne, Indiana.
-She serves as an adjunct professor, a book reviewer for South Florida Poetry Journal, a writing coach, and a freelancer.
-She is working on a collection of poems about Florida and a series of essays about walls.
+After a few years in Miami, Freesia returned to the Midwest and currently lives in Fort Wayne, Indiana.
+She serves as an adjunct professor, an essays editor and book reviewer for South Florida Poetry Journal, a writing coach, and a freelance editor.
+She is working on a hybrid collection of poems and flash nonfiction.
 Freesia has an MFA in poetry from Florida International University and a BA in Gender & Women’s Studies from Warren Wilson College.

 More than sixty students have participated in Freesia’s online micro-memoir classes.
 Stay tuned for info about Freesia’s upcoming micro-memoir offerings.